Blitzkrieg: Common interpretation

-Origin of the term
+Origin of term

 The origin of the term blitzkrieg is obscure.
-It was never used in the title of a military doctrine or handbook of the German army or air force, and no "coherent doctrine" or "unifying concept of blitzkrieg" existed.
-The term seems rarely to have been used in the German military press before 1939 and recent research at the German Militärgeschichtliches Forschungsamt at Potsdam found it in only two military articles from the 1930s.
-Both used the term to mean a swift strategic knock-out, rather than a radical new military doctrine or approach to war.
-The first article (1935) deals primarily with supplies of food and materiel in wartime.
-The term blitzkrieg is used with reference to German efforts to win a quick victory in the First World War but is not associated with the use of armored, mechanized or air forces.
-It argued that Germany must develop self-sufficiency in food, because it might again prove impossible to deal a swift knock-out to its enemies, leading to a long war.
-In the second article (1938), launching a swift strategic knock-out is described as an attractive idea for Germany but difficult to achieve on land under modern conditions (especially against systems of fortification like the Maginot Line), unless an exceptionally high degree of surprise could be achieved.
-The author vaguely suggests that a massive strategic air attack might hold out better prospects but the topic is not explored in detail.
-A third relatively early use of the term in German occurs in Die Deutsche Kriegsstärke (German War Strength) by Fritz Sternberg, a Jewish, Marxist, political economist and refugee from Nazi Germany, published in 1938 in Paris and in London as Germany and a Lightning War.
+It was never used in the title of a military doctrine or handbook of the German Army or Air Force, and no "coherent doctrine" or "unifying concept of blitzkrieg" existed; German High Command mostly referred to the group of tactics as "Bewegungskrieg" (Maneuver Warfare).
+The term seems to have been rarely used in the German military press before 1939, and recent research at the German Militärgeschichtliches Forschungsamt, at Potsdam, found it in only two military articles from the 1930s.
+Both used the term to mean a swift strategic knockout, rather than a radically new military doctrine or approach to war.

+The first article (1935) dealt primarily with supplies of food and materiel in wartime.
+The term blitzkrieg was used in reference to German efforts to win a quick victory in the First World War but was not associated with the use of armored, mechanized or air forces.
+It argued that Germany must develop self-sufficiency in food because it might again prove impossible to deal a swift knockout to its enemies, which would lead to a long war.

+In the second article (1938), launching a swift strategic knockout was described as an attractive idea for Germany but difficult to achieve on land under modern conditions (especially against systems of fortification like the Maginot Line) unless an exceptionally high degree of surprise could be achieved.
+The author vaguely suggested that a massive strategic air attack might hold out better prospects, but the topic was not explored in detail.

+A third relatively early use of the term in German occurred in Die Deutsche Kriegsstärke (German War Strength) by Fritz Sternberg, a Jewish Marxist political economist and refugee from Nazi Germany, published in 1938 in Paris and in London as Germany and a Lightning War.
 Sternberg wrote that Germany was not prepared economically for a long war but might win a quick war ("Blitzkrieg").
 He did not go into detail about tactics or suggest that the German armed forces had evolved a radically new operational method.
-His book offers scant clues as to how German lightning victories might be won.
+His book offered scant clues as to how German lightning victories might be won.